-Grading: The grading scale will be as follows: 90-100=A; 80-89=B; 70-79=C; 60-69=D; and 59 or below = F.
+Grading: The grade scale will be as follows: 90-100=A; 80-89=B; 70-79=C; 60-69=D; 59 or below = F.

 Attendance: Regular attendance is mandatory; attendance will be taken.
 It is in your best interest to attend class regularly and on time.
 Material that will be covered in class goes well beyond the assigned reading, i.e. many questions that will be on exams come exclusively from lectures rather than the book.
 If you DO miss a class, you and you alone are responsible for finding out what you missed from a classmate.
 I do not repeat lectures in office hours.
-Any student who misses more than five class sessions shall be dropped with a grade of "X" if the student has a passing grade average at that time.
+Any student who misses more than five class sessions will be dropped with a grade of "X" if the student has a passing grade average at that time.
 If the student is failing, due to poor work or missing assignments, the student will be assigned a grade of "F".

 An absence is defined as failing to attend class, missing 15 or more minutes of class, or leaving class without the instructor's approval.
-Additionally, a student accrues an absence each time he or she accumulates a total of three late arrivals (i.e. 5+ minutes late).
 Whenever feasible, students should let the instructor know about expected absences as soon as possible.